CompCogNeuro/CompCogNeuro.github.io/content/neuron.md

 bibfile = "ccnlab.json"
 +++

-This page describes the computational model of spiking neurons used in [[Axon]], which accurately characterizes the behavior of neurons in the [[neocortex]] and other brain areas, and enables many different types of [[channels]] to be used to modify the [[#neural-integration]] behavior to capture a wide range of neurobiologically identified neuron types.
+This page describes the computational model of spiking neurons used in [[Axon]], which accurately characterizes the behavior of neurons in the [[neocortex]] and other brain areas, and enables many different types of [[neuron channels|channels]] to be used to modify the [[#neural-integration]] behavior to capture a wide range of neurobiologically identified neuron types.

 Conceptually these neural integration dynamics can be understood in terms of the [[neuron detector|detector model]] of the neuron, where each neuron is continuously monitoring its synaptic inputs, looking for specific patterns that, when detected, cause it to signal the finding to other neurons.